shudd3r/skeletons/README.md

 Application `<options>`:
 - `-i`, `--interactive`: allows providing placeholder values for `init` or `update` command via interactive shell.
-When no `<argument>=<value>` is provided interactive mode is turned on implicitly by default.
+When no `<argument>=<value>` is provided interactive mode is implicitly switched on.
-- `-r`, `--remote`: may be used so that only skeleton files that are deployed to remote repository were processed.
+- `-l`, `--local`: may be used to include files that are not deployed to remote repository if skeleton defines them (like git hooks or IDE settings).
+This option may be used for all file operations - initialization, validation, synchronization and updates.

 Available `<argument>` names depend on placeholders configured in application.
 Currently, built-in placeholders can receive their values from following arguments: